 Cushioning can be mechanical, or resilient materials.
 Resilient materials are rubbers or high-density foams, and can be in continuous sheets (covers the whole floor surface) or various schemes where the resilient material does not cover the whole floor space, such as rubber feet, foam blocks, or other shapes.
 Mechanical cushioned will typically consist of criss-crossing wooden slats (usually 1x2in cross section).

 Choice of performance surface will depend on the primary dance to be performed on the floor.
 As indicated above, ballet, modern, jazz, tap, and other similar forms require a smooth, non-slip surface, which is normally best accomplished with a marley floor (vinyl).
-Ballroom requires the ability slide the feet smoothly across the floor, so it requires a faster surface.
-It should be a floor on which one can easily slide the feet in socks, but not so slick as to require extra care to walk.
+Ballroom requires the ability to slide the feet smoothly across the floor, so it requires a faster surface.

 Probably the best surface for ballroom dancing is a smooth hardwood floor (joints between panels can't be felt by the feet), unfinished, and polished smooth.
 However, this is also a surface extremely vulnerable to staining.
 We have seen recommendations to seal the wood with tung or linseed oil, having the least impact to the smoothness of the floor for dance.
 Today it is quite common to buy prefinished hardwoods.
 If it is to be used for a ballroom dance floor, it is advisable to assemble a sample, and test it out with dance shoes on.